5 Things To Manage Your Reputation

 In your Yelp profile you can see how many users viewed your page.
 It’s also important to understand other metrics, including how many users went to your website for further information.

-In Google Analytics you can track Yelp as a referring site.
+In Analytics you can track Yelp as a referring site.
 Additionally, if it makes business sense, you might want to set up a unique phone number in Yelp to more accurately track the number of leads and closed sales you get from your Yelp profile.

 What other Yelp profile tips would you add to our list?